 Our History

-In 2012, Eboné Bell founded Tagg Magazine as a DC-based print publication.
-In 2015, we expanded to a nationwide audience.
+2012: Eboné Bell founded Tagg Magazine as a DC-based print publication.

-In October 2023, Tagg Magazine shuttered print publications, going fully digital to meet our readers where they spend the most time.
+2023: Tagg shuttered print publications, going fully digital to meet our readers where they spend the most time.

-After seven years of serving as the Senior Interview Writer for Tagg Magazine, Sondra Morris bought the company in 2024 and now serves as Editor-in-Chief.
-As of 2025, the staff is 100% queer women and nonbinary folks.
+2024: After seven years of serving as the Senior Interview Writer for Tagg Magazine, Sondra Morris bought the publication and assumed the role of Editor-in-Chief.